savyo96/html5-video-embed-code-along-re-coded-erbil-2018/README.md

 <p><a href="https://www.youtube.com/watch?v=ymUxDt_mOxU">HTML5 Video Embed Code-Along</a></p>

 All the files needed to follow along are available in this lab.
 Just click 'Open IDE' in Learn.
-However, if you were following along using a personal `exceptional-realty` repository in the previous HTML lessons, you can continue from where we left off by running the following in your terminal:
+However, if you were following along using a personal `exceptional-realty` repository in the previous HTML lessons, you can continue left off by running the following in your terminal:

 ```